ThinkDataEd/student/docs/unit1/lab1h.md

 * In this lab, we're going to combine all of these ideas and topics together to find out how we spend out time.

-###**First steps first.**
+###**First steps first**

 * *Export*, *Upload*, *Import* the class' ```timeuse``` data from the <u>IDS Homepage</u> as ```timeuse_raw```.

-* The data, as-is, is very messy and hard to interpret/analyze.
+* The data, as is, is very messy and hard to interpret/analyze.

     – Fill in the blank with the name of your imported data to format it:

         timeuse <- timeuse_format( ______ )

-* This function formats/cleans the data so that each row represents a typical day for each student in the class
+* This function formats/cleans the data so that each row represents a typical day for each student in the class.

 ###**timeuse_format specifics**

 * In case you're wondering, the timeuse_format function:

     – Takes each student's daily data and adds up all of the time spent doing each activity for each day.

     – The time spent on each activity for each day is then average together to create a *typical* day in the life of each student.

 ###**Exploring your data**